 Her first show with us will be 10/17,18 in Eugene, Oregon at the Oregon Horse Center.
 Expect to see more from this flashy filly!!

-Portia was an International Drum Horse, she was born on earth 6/7/08 to 11/26/13.
+Portia was an International Drum Horse, she was with us from 6/7/08 to 11/26/13.
 Portia was only 5½ but already starting 2nd Level Dressage with her rider Melanie Woody for the 2014 show season.
 We will miss her greatly!

 As a 16H mare, she moved quietly and rhythmically, especially for only being 4 years old.
 We started her ourselves in December 2010 and began showing in the spring of 2011.
 During that year she competed in Dressage levels Intro and Training, scoring in the mid 60’s to low 70’s.